 From egg to embryo: how developing zebrafish keep RNA levels in check

 Mature egg cells and early embryos do not generate their own RNA molecules – instead, they rely on stored maternal RNAs to synthesise their proteins.
 As the embryo develops, some of these RNAs become superfluous and need to be degraded.
-Researchers at the Research Institute of Molecular Pathology (IMP) pinpointed Ski7 as a regulator of normal RNA levels in early zebrafish embryos.
+Researchers at the IMP pinpointed Ski7 as a regulator of normal RNA levels in early zebrafish embryos.
 Their findings were published in the journal “PLOS Genetics”.

 At the beginning of an embryo’s development, all cellular processes are regulated by maternal products deposited in the egg, such as RNA molecules and proteins.
 As the embryo grows, some of these accumulated molecules become superfluous and need to be removed to ensure development continues normally.
 Although scientists have identified many molecular pathways that regulate RNA degradation in the embryo, some pieces of the puzzle are still missing to understand the full picture.

 In yeast, two multiprotein complexes, called the exosome and ‘superkiller’ (Ski), work together to degrade unwanted RNA molecules.
 Historically, scientists assumed the Ski-exosome mechanism did not operate in animals as it does in yeast, because the key protein that mediates the interaction between the exosome and the Ski complex, Ski7, was nowhere to be found in animal genomes.
 However, some developmental stages in animals, such as the transition stage from an egg cell to an embryo, require major changes in RNA abundance and could make use of Ski7 or a similar protein to help the process.